Categorary Archive: Uncategorized | Page 3 of 6 | Acre Design

 Best Value (Value for Money): The value that is represented by considering quality and lifetime costs, rather than construction costs alone.
 Central and local government clients are charged with obtaining best value for their construction projects, as for all other aspects of government, rather than seeking lowest price.

-Bill of quantities: A list of the costs – usually a contract document – which is calculated by a quantity surveyor (see below) from the architect’s drawings and specifications using a ‘standard method of measurement’.
+Bill of quantities: A list of the costs – usually a contract document – which is calculated by a quantity surveyor (see below) from the architectural drawings and specifications using a ‘standard method of measurement’.
 If planned works are changed they are re-measured to calculate the change in cost.

-Building Information Modeling (BIM) software: Building Information Modeling (BIM) is an intelligent 3D model-based process that gives architecture, engineering, and construction (AEC) professionals the insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.
+Building Information Modeling (BIM) software: Building Information Modeling (BIM) is an intelligent 3D model-based process that gives architectural, engineering, and construction (AEC) professionals the insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.

 Brief: Description of what a client wants to include in the project and how the finished building is to perform.
 Different terms are used in different guidance documents.
 The brief develops in complexity from a simple statement of need and/or a vision, through an outline or strategic brief, to a detailed, quantified brief for design.
 See Detailed design brief, Outline brief, Strategic brief, Statement of need/requirements, Project brief, Vision.